Don Ferguson (soccer): Coaching career

-After his playing career, Ferguson served as a youth soccer coach for a variety of youth soccer clubs in Ontario - Brampton SC, Guelph SC, Bolton SC, Georgetown SC, Mississauga Falcons SC, Markham SC, Dixie SC, Toronto FC Academy, and Bryst Soccer Academy, as well as an Ontario Soccer Association Provincial Coach from 2007-2009 and a Durham Soccer Association Coach from 2010-2011.
+After his playing career, Ferguson served as a youth soccer coach for a variety of youth soccer clubs in Ontario - Brampton SC, Guelph SC, Bolton SC, Georgetown SC, Mississauga Falcons SC, Markham SC, Dixie SC, Toronto FC Academy, and Bryst Soccer Academy, as well as an Ontario Soccer Association Provincial Coach from 2007 to 2009 and a Durham Soccer Association Coach from 2010 to 2011.
 In 2005, he joined Aurora YSC as a youth soccer coach and joined their League1 Ontario competitive team, when launched in 2016.

 Since 2011, he has served as the Goalkeeping coach for the University of Guelph men's and women's Gryphons soccer teams.
-With the Gryphons, he won an OUA championship and the 2016 bronze medal at the U SPORTS Championships with the Gryphon’s men’s program, and the 2017 OUA gold medal with the women's team.
+With the Gryphons, he won an OUA championship and the 2016 bronze medal at the U SPORTS Championships with the Gryphon's men's program, and the 2017 OUA gold medal with the women's team.

 For 2020, he became an assistant coach for North Mississauga in League1 Ontario.

 In 2021, he joined expansion League1 Ontario club Guelph United serving as an assistant and goaltending coach.
+In 2024, he was named the League2 Ontario Southwest Division Coach of the Year as the head coach of Guelph United B.

 He also serves as a coach for the Canadian para soccer team.